Music

 Credits 2

-A survey of operatic literature and musical theatre literature from the 20th century to the present day.
-This course will emphasize the performance and staging of representative works of important composers from this time period, culminating with a staged production.
-MU 140, MU 141, MU 265.
+A survey course of operatic literature and musical theatre literature from the 20th century to the present day.
+This course emphasizes the performance and staging of representative works of important composers from this period, culminating with a staged production.
+Offered spring semester, odd numbered years only.

 MU 380: Piano Pedagogy and Practicum